DarkStoorM/laravel-boilerplate/README.md

 ## Differences between a fresh Laravel install and this repo

-**This is not a professionally prepared repository** for all Laravel applications, but rather a quick pseudo-preconfiguration.
+**This is not a professionally prepared repository** for all Laravel applications, but rather a quick pseudo-pre-configuration.
 Most of the *manual* tasks are not even needed, like installing Xdebug for Code Coverage, but since Laravel is perfect for TDD, having Code Coverage available is always nice.

-### Preconfiguration
+### Pre-configuration

 What actually is this "pre-configuration"?
 They are some simple steps **for basic applications**: